Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Denver and its opponents have gone over the current 44.5-point total in three of nine games this season.
+- Denver and its opponents have gone over the current 44-point total in three of nine games (33.3%) this season.

-- Philadelphia's games have gone over 44.5 points in six of nine chances this season.
+- Philadelphia has combined with its opponents to score more than 44 points in six of nine games this season.

-- Sunday's total is 1.5 points lower than the two team's combined 46 points per game average.
+- The combined points per game average of the two teams, 46, is 2.0 points above Sunday's over/under.

-- The 41.2 combined points per game that these two squads have allowed this season are 3.3 fewer than the 44.5 total in this contest.
+- These two squads combine to surrender 41.2 points per game, 2.8 fewer than this contest's over/under.

-- Broncos games have an average total of 43.7 points this season, 0.8 fewer than Sunday's over/under.
+- The Broncos and their opponents score an average of 43.7 points per game, 0.3 fewer than Sunday's total.

-- The 44.5-point over/under for this game is 5.3 points below the 49.8 points per game average total in Eagles games this season.
+- In 2020, games involving the Eagles have averaged a total of 49.8 points, 5.8 more than the set total in this contest.

 Broncos stats and trends

-- Denver has five wins against the spread in nine games this season.
+- Denver has played nine games, with five wins against the spread.

-- The Broncos have been favored by 3 points or more four times this season and are 3-1 ATS in those games.
+- This season, the Broncos have an ATS record of 3-1 in their four games as a favorite of 3 points or more.

-- Denver's games this year have gone over the total in only two out of nine opportunities (22.2%).
+- Denver's games this year have gone over the total in just two out of nine opportunities (22.2%).

 - Denver is 3-0 against the spread and 3-0 overall this season when the team notches more than 24.2 points.

-- In games that Denver churns out more than 354.1 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Denver amasses more than 354.1 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year, the Broncos have turned the ball over 10 times, two more than the Eagles' takeaways (8).
+- The Broncos have turned the ball over 10 times this season, two more turnovers than the Eagles have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Eagles.